roozbehsayadi/Stackoverflow-Tag-Recommender/README.md

 - Create a database with name "stackoverflow\_recommender" on postgresql.
 - Run migration files with `migrate.sh` file.
 See the file's content for additional information.
 - Dump data in database with `loaddata.sh` script.
-- Run calculate_similarities.go.
-The application's output will be written to similarities.txt.
+- Go to `cmd/similarity` folder and run the project.
+  - `go build -o similarity.out`
+  - `./similarity.out`
+- After the program is run, reports will be available in `cmd/similarity` folder.